 You simply can’t go wrong with Shaker-style cabinets.
 Known for their clean lines and functional design, they feature a flat center panel with a simple frame.
 This timeless look is incredibly versatile, fitting in perfectly with everything from farmhouse to contemporary aesthetics.
 Shaker doors are often made from solid wood, making them a durable choice that will stand the test of time.
 Their straightforward construction makes them easy to clean and maintain, which is why they remain a top choice for our kitchen remodeling projects.
 If you want a look that is both beautiful and practical, Shaker is a fantastic option.

-Sleek Flat-Panel Doors
+Modern Minimalism: Flat-Panel Doors

 For a clean, modern look, flat-panel doors are the way to go.
 Also called slab doors, they are completely flat, without any frames or ornamentation.
 This minimalist design creates a smooth, unbroken surface that feels sleek and contemporary.
 They are often made from materials like MDF or plywood, which can be finished with paint, laminate, or wood veneer for a high-end look.
 One of the biggest perks of flat-panel doors is how easy they are to wipe down—no nooks or crannies for dust to hide!
 They are the perfect choice for anyone who loves an uncluttered, streamlined kitchen design.

-Traditional Raised-Panel Doors
+Traditional Charm: Raised-Panel Doors

 If you’re aiming for a more classic or formal kitchen, raised-panel doors add depth and character.
 This style features a center panel that is raised to be level with the door frame, creating a grooved, dimensional effect.
 The added detail brings a sense of traditional craftsmanship and elegance to the space.
 Raised-panel doors are often associated with timeless cabinetry and can be made from various materials, including beautiful solid woods.
 You can see stunning examples of this style in our project gallery, where they bring a sophisticated touch to custom kitchens.

-Elegant Glass-Front Doors
+Brighten Up with Glass-Front Doors

 Want to lighten up your kitchen and show off your beautiful dishware?
 Glass-front cabinet doors are a wonderful choice.
 By replacing the solid center panel with glass, you can create an open, airy feel and break up the visual weight of a long bank of cabinets.
 They are typically used for upper cabinets and can be designed with or without mullions (the decorative wood dividers).
 Glass fronts are perfect for creating a focal point in your kitchen, allowing you to display everything from colorful pottery to elegant glassware.
 It’s a simple way to add a personal, decorative touch to your space.